michalc/OpenTTDLab/README.md

       The integer number of in-game days that this experiment will run for.

+   - `openttd_config=''`

+      OpenTTD config to run each experiment under.
+This must be in the [openttd.cfg format](https://wiki.openttd.org/en/Archive/Manual/Settings/Openttd.cfg).
+This is added to by OpenTTDLab before being passed to OpenTTD.

 - `ais_libraries=()`

    The list of AI libraries to have available to AI code.
 See the [Fetching AI libraries](#fetching-ai-libraries) section for details on this parameter.

-- `base_openttd_config=''`

-   OpenTTD config to run each experiment under.
-This must be in the [openttd.cfg format](https://wiki.openttd.org/en/Archive/Manual/Settings/Openttd.cfg).
-This is added to by OpenTTDLab before being passed to OpenTTD.

 - `final_screenshot_directory=None`